 Our brains are unique as our faces, both in terms of structure and also what they contain.
 Any given level of learning will be always be more difficult for certain children to achieve than others, especially in the basic skills.

 Plomin's research on genetics is viewed as controversial, but the fact that adopted children resemble their birth parents more than their adopted parents is not.
 He has done a lot of work on identical twins, who were split between two different adopted parents.
-Genetics has around a 50% influence on children's cognitive development including intelligence.
+Genetics has around a 50% influence on children's cognitive development including intelligence and school performance

-The Cockcroft Report 1982 into mathematical attainment comtended that reasearch in the English speaking world illustrated however much maths teaching standards improve that the seven year spread in attainment will remain.
+The Cockcroft Report 1982 into mathematical attainment concluded from its reasearch into mathematical standards in the English speaking world that however much maths teaching standards improve that the seven year spread in attainment will remain.
 This reflects working memory capacity.

 Plomin contended that the more children educated, the spread in children's attainment will increases.
-The harsh reality of working memory is that those with high working memory has the capacity to develop fluency faster, which leaves them with even more working memory that enables them to create more fluency.
+The harsh reality of working memory is that those with high working memory have the capacity to develop fluency faster, which leaves them with even more working memory that enables them to create more fluency.
+It can be a vicious circle.

-Research is now illustrates that white matter is the motorway of the brain that connects the brain hubs.
-The speed of it has an important impact on the speed of mental processing.
-Deficiency of white matter in certain parts of the brain has been discovered as causing dyslexia.
+Research is now illustrates that white matter, which connects the brain hubs, is the motorway of the brain.
+The speed of it has an important impact on the efficiency of mental processing.
+Deficiency of white matter in certain parts of the brain has been attributed to causing dyslexia.
+It is not a fixed condition.

 White matter is associated with working memory capacity and speed.
-She Garthcole et all in Cambridge University of Brain has concluded that there is no evidence that working memory can or will ever be trained, improved a whole.
+Sue Garthercole et all in Cambridge University of Brain has concluded that there is no evidence that working memory can or will ever be trained, improved a whole.
+Sue Garthercole had suggested that there is not magic bullet to resolve children with low educational learning potential difficulties.

-If children's learning progress is viewed as being the equivalent to running, when children engage in 'catch up' they are expected to race towards children, who are running more comfortably at a faster speed.
+If children's learning progress is viewed as being the equivalent to running, when children engage in 'catch up' they are expected to race towards children who are running more comfortably at a faster speed.
+Hirsch suggests that in the United States that catch up is not always sustained in later schooling.

-Plomin contends that half the population will below average.
-If children's progress in terms of their learning potential is, then catch up for proportion of them will essentially amount to 'catch forward'.
+Plomin contends that half the population will always be below average.
+If children's progress in terms of their learning potential is considered, then catch up for proportion of them will essentially amount to 'catch forward'.

-There is evidence as Kirsch reports that catch schemes in the United States does not necessary into sustained improvement.
+There is evidence as Hirsch () reports that catch schemes in the United States does not necessary into sustained improvement.
 This reflects the fact that there heritable factors in respect of intelligence and working memory.
 Parents with lower intelligence and working memory capacity will be inclined to have low income employment or none.
+They will be socially deprived.
+Social deprecation does not rigidly determine children raw learning potential.

 What is important to recognise is that children inherit a cocktail of genes?
 Plomin contents that parents of average intelligence will be more inclined to have there most intelligent children.
 Hereditary only accounts for 50% of children's potential.